Fee and Cost Information

 To help you get to College we have an extensive network of College coaches and minibuses to bring you into College.

-Please note that these are subject to change for the 2021/22 academic year.
+Please note that these fees are subject to review for 2022/23.

 Financial Assistance & Bursary Information

 If you are a Further Education student under the age of 19 on 31 August of the year your full time course starts, you can get access to financial support for essential course related costs such as transport, accommodation, course uniform/PPE or childcare.
 The funding is available if you are from a low income family, i.e. annual household income of £30,000 or less.

 In addition, College meals are free if you are on one of a number of listed state benefits including Income Support.